Capt. Fred Tobias Bruni Jr.

 Henry Knight, Lt.
 Carl Mango, and Warrant

-and set the trench on
+gasoline on it and set the trench on

-it out of the trench, with his clothes on
+out of the trench, with his clothes on fire,

-fire, pleading with the Japanese to show mercy
+pleading with the Japanese to show mercy to

 the prisoners.
 He was shot and his body

 Forty or fifty men still managed to get out of the trenches.
 Those POWs who managed to escape jumped from a fifty foot cliff to the beach.
 Shore sentries and guards on barges shot at them from the cliffs and boats.
-Those who were recaptured by the Japanese were buried alive while those who survived the massacre swam to their freedom.
+Those who were recaptured by the Japanese were buried alive while those who survived the massacre successfully hid and later swam to their freedom.

 One POW who was recaptured had attempted to swim to freedom.
 The Japanese stuck him with bayonets and poured gasoline on his feet and set him on fire.
 The entire time they mocked him and continued to bayonet him.
 They finally poured gasoline over his entire body and watched the flames devour him.

-Of the POWs who had managed to escape, only ten survived what became known as the Palawan Massacre.
+Of the POWs who had managed to escape, only eleven survived what became known as the Palawan Massacre.
 Capt.
 Fred T. Bruni was not one of these men.
 Early in 1945, his wife received several POW cards from her husband.
-She hoped that this was a sign that he would be home soon.
-She had no idea that he had already been murdered.
+She hoped that this was a sign that he would be home soon and had no idea that he had already been murdered.
 His murder was confirmed when his wife received the small notebook he had kept as a diary while a POW.
 The book had a mark on it that indicated it had come from the Island of Palawan.

 Capt.
-Fred T. Bruni was burnt to death with 122
+Fred T. Bruni was burned to death with 138

-other POWs on Palawan Island by the Japanese on
+other POWs on Palawan Island, by the Japanese,

 other POWs were murdered because the Japanese